HPH-Fabrication-Addins/cinx-api-docs/source/includes/_returns.md

 `GET`

-This request will be used to get a CINX Template for a return.
+This endpoint will be used to get a CINX Template for a return.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/template/return**